 - National restriction on power: the digital wireless microphone is always restricted to use power within 10mW, while UHF wireless mic within 50mW.
 The transmission power has an impact on the range of sound pickup.
 Therefore, the 2.4G band has a shorter sound pickup distance than the UHF band.

 - National protection of the UHF frequency band: Some countries charge UHF bands.
-It’s suggested that each UHF wireless mic system should first use the receiver to scan frequencies and find a frequency of stability once started.
+It’s suggested that it should first use the UHF wireless microphone receiver to scan frequencies and find a frequency of stability once started.
 This would take about 1-2 minutes.
 A signal detector can be adopted to make sure that the signal is stable.